ph504/ph504/README.md

 ### Bio
 Hi,
-I have graduated from Shahid Beheshti University (2022)📚.
+I graduated from Shahid Beheshti University with a bsc. degree in computer engineering in summer 2022📚.

-I love Computer Vision and Image processing and I am currently trying to learn more about ML, RL, DL, DRL and Robotics 🤖. while learning, I'm sharing my knowledge with awesome freshman students at the university.
+I love Computer Vision and Image Processing and Computer Graphics.

+and I am currently trying to learn more about ML, RL, DL, DRL and Robotics 🤖.

+while learning, I'm sharing my knowledge with awesome freshman students at the university.

 I also program Games for fun.🎮

 ## Skills and Technologies